erinchen11/bank-demo/README.md

 # Bank- Demo

 ##

-use golang, Postgres, docker to develope a simple Bank
+Use Golang, Postgres, Gin, docker to develope a Bank Service.

 ## function

 - Create and manage account
-- Recore all balance changes
+- Record all balance changes
 - Money transfer transaction

 ## Database Design
 - Design DB schema - SQL
-- Save and share DB diagram
+- Save and Share DB diagram, Connect with Postgres
-- Generate SQL code
+- Use sqlc to Generate SQL code and Write Test Code
+- Use Viper to Load Config File

+## Gin Web Framework
+- Build Api Service with Gin